Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Understanding via spinor BEC

 \subsection{Phases of superfluid \he}

 Historically, after the success of the BCS theory \cite{PhysRev.108.1175}, people tried to look for the description of the superfluid \he because it is liquid and has no lattice structure inside.
-Some people thought about the pairing states which are not $s$-wave.
+Some people considered the pairing states which are not $s$-wave.
 One is about the general anisotropic case by Anderson and Morel \cite{PhysRev.123.1911}.
-This model has a peculiar feature that the nodes exist on the Fermi surface for the axial $p$-wave state (ABM state named after Anderson-Brinkman-Morel).
+This model has a peculiar feature that the nodes exist on the Fermi surface for the axial $p$-wave state (refered to as the ABM state named after Anderson, Brinkman, and Morel).
 It turned out that this theory describes what is called the A phase nowadays.
-The number of the substates for $p$-wave Cooper pair is three.
-Later, it was shown that the mixing of all these states is favored energetically \cite{PhysRev.131.1553}, which turned out to be the B phase nowadays.
-At early stages, the thermodynamic properties are explored by Leggett using the framework of renormalized quasi-particles \cite{PhysRev.140.A1869,PhysRevLett.14.536}.
+Later, Balian and Werthamer showed that the mixing of all substates of the $p$-wave Cooper pair is favored energetically \cite{PhysRev.131.1553}.
+This state has an isotropic energy gap unlike the ABM state and is called the BW state, which is now recognized as the B phase.
 Experimentally, the A and B phases were discovered at $\SI{2.6}{mK}$ and $\SI{1.8}{mK}$ respectively \cite{PhysRevLett.29.920}, which confirmed the existence of the phase structure of the superfluid $^3$He.

 The nucleus of a \he atom consists of two protons and one neutron.
-The proton spins are aligned anti-parallel with each other, while the neutron spin is isolated, making the total spin angular momentum to be $I=1/2$.
+The proton spins are aligned anti-parallel with each other, while the neutron spin is isolated, making the total spin angular momentum to be $1/2$.
 In the superfluid phase, two \he atoms form a Cooper pair, whose ground state is a spin-triplet $p$-wave condensate~\cite{Vollhardt1990TheSP}.
 The corresponding order parameter is expressed in terms of annihilation operators of nuclei $\hat{a}_{\vec{k}\alpha}$ as

 where $\vec{k}$ and $\alpha$ ($\beta$) are the momentum and the spin of a \he nucleus, respectively, and $\sigma_\mu$ is the Pauli matrix.
 Since a Cooper pair forms a spin-triplet $L=1$ relative angular momentum state, the vector $d_\mu (\vec{k})$ can be represented as a linear combination of spherical harmonics $Y_{1m}(\vec{k}/|\vec{k}|)\propto \vec{k}/|\vec{k}|$,